Deep Multi-View Semi-Supervised Clustering with Sample Pairwise Constraints: Acknowledgment

 \section{Acknowledgment}

-The authors are thankful for the financial support by the National Key Research and Development Program of China (2020AAA0109500), the Key-Area Research and Development Program of Guangdong Province (2019B010153002), the National Natural Science Foundation of China (62106266, 61961160707, 61976212, U1936206, 62006139).
+The authors are thankful for the financial support by the National Key Research and Development Program of China (no. 2020AAA0109500), the Key-Area Research and Development Program of Guangdong Province (no. 2019B010153002), the National Natural Science Foundation of China (nos.
+62106266, 61961160707, 61976212, U1936206, 62006139).